 Err on the side of packing light.
 Don't bring anything that you would be heartbroken if it were lost, stolen, or ruined.
 Take fewer clothes than you think you will need: you can purchase clothing relatively cheaply locally: this helps make sure that they are more appropriate to local conditions, and helps out the local economy.
-Most toiletries, and any other items you may have forgotten, can be purchased in Garden City, although they can be expensive.
+You can also get clothes tailored!
+All toiletries are available at malls and supermarkets; some prices are comparable to US, like bug spray.